Disability Discrimination in the Workplace

 Examples of Discriminatory Employment Decisions:

-- You apply for a job for which you have experience and excellent qualifications, but you are not hired because the employer is worried your disability will increase their health insurance costs.
+- You apply for a job for which you have experience and excellent qualifications.
+But you are not hired because the employer is worried your disability will increase their health insurance costs.

 - When you apply for a job, the employer thinks you look very thin and assumes you have AIDS.
 The employer asks you to undergo a medical exam before deciding whether to offer you a position.
-This is discriminatory even if you do not actually have AIDS and are not HIV positive.
+This is discriminatory even if you do not have AIDS and are not HIV positive.

 - Although you have had excellent performance reviews, your employer fires you because they are worried you will have to take off too much time for upcoming chemotherapy treatments for breast cancer.